filipposfwt/Mailinspector/README.md

 # MailInspector
 A forensics tool to aid Outlook email analysis.
 Enables headers analysis and search for suspicious content in the email body or attached documents.
-Attachments are saved for further investigation.
-The tool can be used offline by specifying a pst file or for live collection by omitting it.
+The tool can be used for live collection of the emails on a running machine with Outlook installed or can be used for offline analysis by providind a PST file as input.
+While in live collection, attachments are saved for further investigation.